 3. Layer Pillows and Throws

-Add comfort and texture simultaneously by incorporating layered pillows and throws.
-Create spaces humming with touchable textures, topped off with luxurious throws draped over chairs or bed edges.
+Add comfort by incorporating layered pillows and throws.
+Create spaces humming with soft touches, topped off with wooly throws draped over chairs.
+It is a matter of personal preference, but layers always win.

 Read also – The Complete Guide To Layering in Interior Design